Light, leisure, football : 1878-1900

 1886 – West End move to St James’ Park

-Sunderland Association Football Club move to a new football ground at Newcastle Road in the Monkwearmouth area of the town.
+Sunderland Association Football Club, who turned professional last year, move to a new football ground at Newcastle Road in the Monkwearmouth area of the town.
 The club, founded in 1879, has been located on this north side of the River Wear since 1883, playing at Horatio Street, Roker (1883-84) and Abbs Field, Fulwell (1884-86).
 Newcastle Road will be associated with their most successful spell.

 1886 – Hawthorn Leslie

 Leslie’s shipyard at Hebburn combines with the locomotive works of R & W Hawthorn of St Peter’s Newcastle.

 Dec 2, 1886 – Elemore Colliery disaster

 Twenty-eight lives are lost in a mine explosion at Elemore Colliery near Hetton-le-Hole.